 Product description

-Chef Valentine Warner's thoughts on what he calls The Wand of Hope:
+Chef Valentine Warner shares his thoughts on what he calls The Wand of Hope:

-Caution also has to be observed that the needle of the probe, especially on thin cuts, not be pushed too far through the meat as the tip will be simply sitting tight next to the heat on the other side so giving a bad reading.
+Caution also has to be observed that the needle of the probe, especially on thin cuts, not be pushed too far through the meat as the tip will be simply sitting right next to the heat on the other side so giving an inaccurate reading.

-You may not think it necessary to take a reading of say a bavette or skirt steak given their thinness but the fibrous nature can often see you far further away from ready than you thought.
-Neither cut are good when eaten rare or even medium-rare, medium being a much better result that one is relieved of chewy rawness.
+You may not think it necessary to take a reading of say a bavette or skirt steak given the thinness of the cut, but the fibrous nature can often see you far further away from ready than you thought.
+Neither cut is at its best eaten rare or even medium-rare, medium being a much better result that one is relieved of chewy rawness.

-Note too that on larger cuts like rib of beef, the needle needs to have passed through any thick fat that it can read the temperature of the muscle meat.
+Note too, that on larger cuts like rib of beef the needle needs to have passed through any thick fat, so that it can read the temperature of the muscle meat.

-If cooking meat very slowly, that pinkness is tender and giving, then as said before the thermostat on an oven is most unreliable.
+If cooking meat very slowly then as said before the thermostat on an oven is most unreliable.
 A chicken put in an oven to cook slowly at 70°C (until all comes up to the same temperature) will need a thermometer so that the last blast to crisp it up and finish the cooking can be done at exactly the right time without ruining the low and slow care taken beforehand.

 There is so much to write but it would mean a chart that demands every single cut have its own advisory timings.
 So I leave you my belief that a digital thermometer is perhaps one of the most important kitchen utensils for good meat to be cooked as perfectly as possible.
 Surprisingly few cook books, even more recent ones, discuss internal temperatures preferring to concentrate on oven temperatures and timings.
 There is a lot of information online though, which of course you have to pick and choose through but you will get the hang of it.
 I will however endeavour to keep up with advisory timings within my recipes.